 Must See Stop: Gibson Steps

 Just a few kilometres up the road from Princetown is these steps that lead you down onto the beach for some pretty impressive views of the limestone cliffs above and your very first glimpse at the 12 Apostles.
 There is 86 steps in total from the carpark down to the beach, so it is relatively easy for most fitness levels.
+This is one of the not to be missed Great Ocean Road attractions!

 Must See Stop: 12 Apostles

-It is just over 1km from the Gibson Steps to the crown jewel of the Great Ocean Road, the 12 Apostles.
+It is just over 1km to drive from the Gibson Steps to the crown jewel of the Great Ocean Road, the 12 Apostles.
 People come from all over the world to catch a glimpse of these and with this itinerary you will be able to see them in the daylight, at sunset AND at sunrise.

 Once you’ve had a look around and got your photos, jump back in the car and head just 4km down the road to our next impressive stop, Loch Ard Gorge.